VKwongData/COVID-Testing-Sites/README.md

-The goal is to determine in which neighborhoods the city should establish test sites such that the maximum number of people is tested.
+The goal is to determine in which neighborhoods the city should establish test sites such that the number of people tested is maximized.

 ## The Solution